Canadian-American family held captive by Taliban-linked group released

 In the clip, Coleman said she and her family had been living a "Kafkaesque nightmare" since 2012.
 The Boyles had said their daughter-in-law could not have used a more accurate term.

-In commenting on news of the family's release from captivity, U.S. Premier Donald Trump praised Pakistan for its willingness to "do more to provide security in the region."
+In commenting on news of the family's release from captivity, U.S. President Donald Trump praised Pakistan for its willingness to "do more to provide security in the region."

 — with files from the Associated Press.